geofflangenderfer/geofflangenderfer.com/content/posts/whenToContextSwitch.md

 ## Table of Contents
 - <a href="#motivation">Motivation</a>
 - <a href="#questions-raised">Questions Raised</a>
-- <a href="#persevere-or-switch">Persever or Switch</a>
+- <a href="#persevere-or-switch">Persevere or Switch</a>
 - <a href="#context-switching-strategies">Context Switching Strategies</a>
 - <a href="#measuring-strategy-effectiveness">Measuring Strategy effectiveness</a>
 - <a href="#conclusion">Conclusion</a>

 ## Motivation
 I'm on [Leetcode][0], a technical software interview practice site.
 I've submitted my fifth attempt at an algorithm problem.
 It's incorrect.
 My stress levels rise.
 Why can't I figure this out?
 Am I dumb?

 Knowledge work can be stressful.
 This is uncomfortable short-term, but beneficial long-term.
 Algorithm skills compounds over time.
 So, it's important to learn to deal with this side effect.

 ## Questions Raised
 This short-term stress, long-term benefit raises some questions:
 - should you persevere or switch contexts to something less stressful?
 - how do you switch contexts?
 - how do you know what works?